RashidTobrazune/PredictiveModelingForAgriculture/README.md

 Each row in this dataset represents various measures of the soil in a particular field.
 Based on these measurements, the crop specified in the "crop" column is the optimal choice for that field.

 In this project, you will build multi-class classification models to predict the type of "crop" and identify the single most importance feature for predictive performance.

-Answer these quentions;
-Identify the single feature that has the strongest predictive performance for classifying crop types.
+-Identify the single feature that has the strongest predictive performance for classifying crop types.
-Find the feature in the dataset that produces the best score for predicting “crop”.
+-Find the feature in the dataset that produces the best score for predicting “crop”.
-From this information, create a variable called best_predictive_feature, which:
-Should be a dictionary containing the best predictive feature name as a key and the evaluation score (for the metric you chose) as the value.
+-From this information, create a variable called best_predictive_feature, which: should be a dictionary containing the best predictive feature name as a key and the evaluation score (for the metric you chose) as the value.

-Analysis and Insights
+Analysis

 In multiclass classification problems, the F1 score can be adapted to handle multiple classes by using averaging methods such as:

 Macro: Averages the F1 scores for each class without considering class imbalance.